sanjivyash/Network-Simulation/README.md

 ## Algorithm
 The protocol has been implemented to closey simulate the actual process:
 - In the beginning, every bridge considers itself as the root (reflected by the initialisation of the class), and hence all bridges send the configuration messages.
--  The LANs buffer the different messages that they receive from the bridges simultaneously, before forwarding these messages to other brodges.
 - The bridges which realise that they are not roots stop generating configuration messages.
-For such bridges, send is activated only when ```self.forward=True```, which happens when they receive a better config message atleast as good as theirs.
+For such bridges, send is activated only when ```self.forward = True```, i.e., when they receive a config message atleast as good as theirs.
--  The LANs simply buffer and forward without checking the messages, the messages are discarded or forwarded after checking only in the bridges.
+- The LANs simply forward the received message to all bridges except receiver.
+- The bridges change a port to NP if they receive a message which has a smaller distance from root bridge or has a smaller root bridge as the sender.
--  The simulation stops only when all bridges and LANs have recognised the same bridge as the root bridge.
+- The simulation stops only when all bridges have ```self.mutate = False```, i.e., none of the bridges changed their dtate during the cycle.

 The management of tables also follows the actual process closely:
--
+- If destination not in bridge table, the packet is forwarded to all active ports except sender.
+- If destination is in bridge table, the packet is forwarded to the port as directed by the table.
+- The LANs simply forward the packet to all bridges except sender.
+- If a bridge receives a message, it updates its table with the sender as the forwarding port for origin host of the packet.